SophMC/notechain/README.md

 ##### Think Bayes

-- [This workbook](tutorials/ThinkBayes/045-Cookie_framework.ipynb) contains the code necessary to compute POSTERIOR probabilities for a suite of hypotheses, as well as being able to update these POSTERIOR probabilities with new data.
-Using the Cookie problem as an example.
+- [This workbook](tutorials/ThinkBayes/045-Cookie_framework.ipynb), using the "Cookie" problem, contains the code necessary to compute
+POSTERIOR probabilities for a suite of hypotheses, as well as being able to update these POSTERIOR probabilities with new data.

 ##### Titanic Machine Learning

-- Much clearer on what is going on [here](https://www.kaggle.com/c/titanic/details/getting-started-with-python).
-We use the training set
-(with Survived) column to develop a model.
+- I understand [this](https://www.kaggle.com/c/titanic/details/getting-started-with-python) Titanic python tutorial better now.
+We use the training set (with Survived) column to develop a model.
 Then apply the model to the test set with the final goal to produce an indexed list of prediction for each passenger.
 - Working [here](Titanic/notebooks/045-Titanic.ipynb), for a model which is based on gender, class (1st,2nd,3rd) and price (4 bins of $10) and produces the following prediction in [genderclassmodel.csv](Titanic/genderclassmodel.csv)
 - Can't quite get the final model to print out.